"No more blame game": D'banj begs Don Jazzy, ex-Mo'hits members, shares regret

 2Baba tries to unite Dbanj and Don Jazzy

-Legit.ng had reported that 2Baba had called for the return of D'banj and Don Jazzy during his birthday party which took place at Eko Hotels.
+Legit.ng had reported that 2Baba called for the return of D'banj and Don Jazzy during his birthday party, which took place at Eko Hotels.

 The two former best friends were in attendance while 2Baba was making his speech.